 OneDrive: It’s quite convenient to sync and share files cause you just need to click the Share button and a link would then be created.
 And the link contains both passwords and expiry dates so other can get more detailes.

 Dropbox : It encrypts data in transit with TLS and 128-bit AES encryption.
 Many users think 128 bits is low but it makes all practical purposes unbreakable.
 And the easy encryption means fast upload speed.

 Google Drive: It encrypts your data between your computer and the cloud using TLS and 256-bit AES.
 One arriving at the data center, your files get decrypted and then encrypted again, this time using 128-bit AES.
 What’s more, it also offers a two-step authentication option to further secure your account data.

 OneDrive: SSL and TLS are adopted while transiting process which is enough to protect your data safety.
 But many people feel uncomfortable cause Microsoft would scan your files or objectionable content.

 That’s all about Dropbox vs Google drive vs OneDrive and you can pick the best one after comparing their features.
 Actually, you can rely on AnyTrans for Cloud to manage all cloud accounts at once.
-Just get it now and have a free trial >
+Just sign up and try it now >

 Product-related questions?
 Contact Our Support Team to Get Quick Solution >